HaoZhangSid/TechBlog/README.md

 *   `DELETE /api/posts/:id`: Delete an existing post by its ID.
 Authentication required and only the post's author can delete.

 ## Web Accessibility
 We made TechBlog accessible for everyone, following WCAG 2.1 AA.
-We used semantic HTML (<header>, <nav>, <main>), ARIA attributes (e.g., <a aria-label="Back to all articles">), keyboard-friendly navigation with a “Skip to main content” link, clear form labels, descriptive alt-text for images, and high-contrast colors (4.5:1 ratio).
+We used semantic HTML (header, nav, main), ARIA attributes (aria-label="Back to all articles"), keyboard-friendly navigation with a “Skip to main content” link, clear form labels, descriptive alt-text for images, and high-contrast colors (4.5:1 ratio).
 We tested with Chrome Lighthouse, Siteimprove (94/100 score), and NVDA on Windows OS, VoiceOver on MacOS to ensure screen reader compatibility.

 Please [click here](https://techblog-h5axgbbyavc3haat.northeurope-01.azurewebsites.net/accessibility-statement_2025-05-08.html) to see our accessibility statement.